ZhiCheng-Lucas/AutoSubTranslation/README.md

 ## Usage

-Please note that while this tool can run on systems with only CPU processing, a CUDA-enabled NVIDIA GPU is strongly recommended for optimal performance.
+Please note that while this tool can run on systems with only CPU processing, a CUDA-enabled NVIDIA GPU is recommended for faster performance.

 1. Place the script in the same directory as your video/audio files
 2. Double-click `generate_subtitles.bat` to run the script